puneetpahuja/cloJS/README.md

 \* has two children: 3, and \+ with two children 5 and 2

-This implies \+ could be mapped to a vector containing 5 and 2 (vector because there is an implicit order to the children, and also the clojure convention is to put arguments in vectors):
+This implies \+ could be mapped to a vector containing 5 and 2 (vector because there is an implicit order to the children, and also the Clojure convention is to put arguments in vectors):

 ```clojure
 {+ [5 2]}